redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Social Revolutionaries, openly confessed as such or disguised as non-Party men, we will keep in prison," he continued.
 A year later the tone is worse: "It's a case of machine-guns for the people called Mensheviks and Social Revolutionaries."
-The weight Of the iron hand was soon felt by all citizens, including trade unionists and communists.
+The weight of the iron hand was soon felt by all citizens, including trade unionists and communists.
 In the Party there was henceforward only one valid dogma, that of the Politbureau, an orthodoxy of which Trotsky had once said: "Anyone who